ngty/ngty.github.com/source/_posts/2011-09-22-3-ways-to-define-class-methods.markdown

 - ruby
 ---

-There are 3 ways to create class methods in ruby
+There are 3 ways to create class methods in ruby:

 ``` ruby Probably when you just need one
 class Thing